 If you're a carer and will be going into hospital you may not be able to provide your usual care.
 We may be able to help arrange respite care for the person you care for.

 If you later find out your hospital stay has been postponed after telling us about it, contact us.

-As a carer it's important to have a back-up plan in place to help the person you care for in an emergency.
+As a carer, it is important to have a backup plan in place to help the person you care for in an emergency.

 Respite care may be able to help you if you need time to attend hospital appointments.

 If the person you care for goes into hospital

 Let hospital staff know as soon as possible that you are a carer.
 This is so they can include you when the person you care for is assessed.